leoszcarvalho/PHPTimeMachine/README.md

 # PHPTimeMachine
-A set of functions that makes easily work with time in php.
+A set of functions that makes easily work with time in PHP